Site Reliability Engineer

 - Design, build and maintain the infrastructure we need to support orders of magnitude more customers.

-- You have a BS/MS/PhD in a scientific field
+- You have a BS/MS/PhD in a scientific field or equivalent experience

 - You have a track record as an engineer in the operations of a large site